-An accident leaves you without the use of your car, so you need a replacement to keep you on the road while your car is repaired, or until you get your settlement.
+An accident could leave you without the use of your car, meaning you might need a replacement to keep you on the road.
+At least until your car is repaired or you get a settlement.

-If the accident wasn’t your fault, you might be offered a courtesy car or a hire car.
-But do you know the difference?
+If the accident wasn’t your fault, you might be offered a courtesy car or a credit hire car.
+But what’s the difference and why is it important?

 In a nutshell, you’re usually offered a courtesy car if your own is damaged but repairable.

-Insurers often offer courtesy cars with their policies, or as additional extras, though they usually come with some conditions.
+Insurers often offer courtesy cars with comprehensive car insurance, or as additional extras, though they usually come with some conditions.

-It could depend on you agreeing to use one of their approved garages, and it’ll always be subject to availability.
+It could depend on you agreeing to use one of their approved garages, and it usually subject to availability.

 Credit hire is billed on a daily basis and the cost depends on the type, specs and value of the car.